 Today’s modern reps move to new companies and roles every few years (or less).
 With this ever-shrinking sales talent lifecycle, enablement feels increased pressure to maximize productivity.
 That means finding better ways to focus and deliver readiness efforts (like training or coaching) when, where and how the sales force works.

 Garrison Keillor once said "a book is a gift you can open again and again."
-We couldn't agree more here at Brainshark – especially when it comes to sales books.
+We couldn't agree more here at Brainshark.

-Sales books are not only an excellent source of inspiration and self-improvement, but they also give us a much-needed chance to recharge and reflect amid our busy lives.
-So we've compiled the following list (presented in no particular order) to help sales reps, managers and enablement leaders pick one or two great sales books to read in 2019.
-Enjoy!
+Sales books are not only an excellent source of inspiration and self-improvement, but they also give us a much-needed chance to recharge, reflect, and take a deep breath amid our busy schedules.

 - Sales Enablement